 Practicing an Unwavering Sense of Serenity

 - Peace is that reality that occurs when heaven and earth connect—when God’s will reigns in our hearts as it does in heaven.
 Take some time to prayerfully pray the Lord’s Prayer with special attention to the words, “Thy will be done, on earth, as it is in heaven.”

 - Begin and end your day with a few moments of quiet, asking God to reign over any turmoil in your heart and mind.

-- Think of someone in your life who seems unflappable in the face of turmoil – someone who has an unwavering sense of serenity.
-Model their behavior especially in the face of stressful situations.
+- Think of someone in your life who seems unflappable in the face of turmoil—someone who has an unwavering sense of serenity.
+Model his or her behavior especially in the face of stressful situations.

 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 (Col 3:15)